 La Covacha, 10730 N.W.
 25th Street, Doral.
 305-594-3717

 Hoy Como Ayer

 Where is that guayabera you once bought during that cruise of the Caribbean?
 Well, make sure to give it a good ironing so you can exhibit your affinity for all things Cuban at this cozy club in Little Havana.
 The place is a shrine to the greats of Cuban music, with photos of Benny More and Celia Cruz plastered on the walls, and it keeps the tradition going with weekly showcases of Cuban groups and bolero singers.
-To really get your groove on, go during Fuácata!, the Thursday night event where you can order yourself a Cuba Libre and give a listen to house band Spam All Stars with their funky brand of Latin fusion.
+To really get your groove on, go Thursday nights where you can order yourself a Cuba Libre and give a listen to house band Spam All Stars with their funky brand of Latin fusion.